Mungo Ponton: Life and family

 Ponton was born in the Balgreen district of west Edinburgh, the son of John Ponton, a farmer.
 He was named after the explorer Mungo Park, then a new Scottish hero.

 In 1815 he was apprenticed as a lawyer to James Balfour WS (of Pilrig House), working at chambers at 17 Broughton Street in the eastern New Town of Edinburgh.
 He finished his apprenticeship at GL Finlay WS at 18 Queen Street.
 He was created a Writer to the Signet on the 8th of December 1825.
 He then went into a partnership with AW Goldie to create Goldie & Ponton WS based at 58 India Street in the western New Town.

-He married Helen Scott Campbell on June 24th, 1830 and together they had seven children.
+He married Helen Scott Campbell on 24 June 1830 and together they had seven children.
 In the 1830s Ponton was listed as living at 30 Melville Street, a large new terraced townhouse in Edinburgh's west end, presumably the family's home.
 From 1838 he became the Resident Law Officer and Secretary to the National Bank of Scotland at 42 St Andrew Square.

-His first wife died on the 7th of August, 1842 and on the 7the of November, 1843 he married his second wife, Margaret Ponton (possibly related), with whom he had a son.
+His first wife died on 7 August 1842, and on 7 November 1843 he married his second wife, Margaret Ponton (possibly related), with whom he had a son.
 They continued to live at 30 Melville Street.

 Ponton suffered a breakdown around 1845 and moved to Bristol, England for its milder climate.
-He married his third wife, Jean McLean, on August 1st, 1871.
+He married his third wife, Jean McLean, on 1 August 1871.

-Ponton died at his home in Clifton, Bristol on the 3rd of August, 1880.
+Ponton died at his home in Clifton, Bristol on 3 August 1880.